 FX, meanwhile, is probably hoping to nab two nominations in the category.
-“The Americans” finally broke in last year (after three seasons of snubs), and now FX has another drama series to back: “Legion,” from fresh Emmys favorite Noah Hawley, has considerable momentum thanks to great reviews and strong early ratings.
+“The Americans” finally broke in last year (after three seasons of snubs), and now FX has other drama series to back: “Legion,” from fresh Emmys favorite Noah Hawley, has considerable momentum thanks to great reviews and strong early ratings.
 If it can shake the superhero stigma, Hawley could be up for both “Fargo” and “Legion” in 2017.
+And “Taboo” is a dark horse option, given how well-liked Tom Hardy is around town.
 Depending on reviews, Starz’s upcoming debut “American Gods” could get a push, unless executives think “Outlander” has a better shot.
 The same goes for Hulu’s “The Handmaid’s Tale,” which will need a boost from critics to get Hulu over the hump at the Emmys.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Drama Series (in alphabetical order), which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.